Crimson and Clover: Album version

 Based on suggestions from radio stations, Tommy James and The Shondells chose to create a longer version of "Crimson and Clover" for the album.
-The new material comprises verses copied without lead vocals and overdubbed with guitar solos by the group's guitarist, Ed Gray, using steel guitars and fuzz guitars.
+The new material comprises verses copied without lead vocals and overdubbed with guitar solos by the group's guitarist, Ed Gray, using a pedal steel guitar and fuzz guitar.
 During tape copying a slight speed error was inadvertently introduced.
 This resulted in a small drop in pitch during the new guitar solo sections, which went unfixed.
 The album, also titled Crimson and Clover, was released in January 1969 and reached a peak of #8 on the Billboard 200.

 CD and single re-releases

 The version of "Crimson and Clover" on the 1991 Rhino Crimson and Clover/Cellophane Symphony CD (Rhino 70534) is the same as the original album version; however, digital audio workstation software was used to fix the speed and pitch error made in 1968.
 The CD booklet states that "Crimson and Clover" is now as it was "meant to be heard," and that Tommy James is "very satisfied" with the reissue of the recordings in CD format.

 The reissue single of "Crimson and Clover" (Roulette Golden Goodies GG-72) was also pressed with the longer album version although the label still shows the original single version playing time of 3:23.